Welcome to St Mary's school admissions page.

 Supplementary Information Form (SIF) for In-Year Applications

-Section 3: Future Policy and SIF for consultation purposes only
+Section 3: Admissions Policy and SIF for entry to Reception September 2025

 As a result of the recent publication of the 2021 Admissions Code by Government, all schools are required to amend the definition of “previously looked after children” in their admissions policies.
 The definition now reads: